relativty/relativ-osvr-plugin/README.md

 <img src="/img/steamVR_checkwindow.png">

-**Finally, you can play with Relativ's headset on any SteamVR games !**🚀
+<b>Finally, you can play with Relativ's headset on any SteamVR games !</b>🚀

 <img src="/img/steamVR_game.png">